waln0/i-like-trains-noah-nathan/README.md

 ### 4. (Optionnal) Start a local server for testing

 The student can start a local server by executing `python server/server.py`.
-This will start a server on the default port (5555).
+This will start a server on the default port (5555) of his computer.
-The student can then open another terminal and execute `python main.py` to connect to the local server.
+The student can then open another terminal, go to the project folder, enter the virtual environment, and execute `python main.py` to connect to the local server.
 This is optional, but recommended for testing before connecting to the distant server.

 ### 5. Execute the client